sysesc/galaxy_book_s_driver_pack/README.md

 ### Get Windows for arm64
 https://uupdump.net/
 + !!!! only choose one Edition.
-Windows Home OR Pro when you are asked
+Windows Home OR Pro when you are asked.

-### Prepare a USB
+### Prepare a bootable USB stick
 https://rufus.ie/en/
 + Its simpler to flash the iso as it is, to the usb
 + You can then add the drivers to the usb separately